Breast Cancer in Men: Understanding Male Breast Cancer

-Diagnosed with male breast cancer?
-We understand the challenges and fear you face, and our skilled team can help you get back to a healthy life.
+If you have been diagnosed with male breast cancer, we understand the challenges and fears you face.
+Our skilled team is dedicated to helping you get back to a healthy life.
 While male breast cancer makes up less than 1 percent of all breast cancer cases, our fellowship-trained cancer doctors and support staff evaluate and review every single case for optimal treatment and recovery.
-Diagnosis and treatment decisions are based on the expertise of our breast cancer care team.
+Diagnosis and treatments for male breast cancer are based on the expertise of our breast cancer care team.
 And together, we work through every step of cancer care to provide a carefully thought-out, personalized treatment plan offering advanced care.

 UH Seidman Cancer Center is part of the National Cancer Institute-designated Case Comprehensive Cancer Center at Case Western Reserve University School of Medicine, one of an elite group of 41 comprehensive cancer hospitals nationwide.
 As a nationally recognized cancer program, we have expertise in both routine and complex care for every stage of male breast cancer.
-Our leading-edge breast cancer specialists are highly trained cancer authorities who focus on advancing breast cancer treatments.
-We have access to the latest treatments before other hospitals, including:
+Our leading-edge breast cancer specialists are highly trained cancer authorities who focus on advanced treatments for male breast cancer.
+We have access to the latest treatments and technology before other hospitals, including:

 - Chemotherapy treatments specific to tumor type